-If you wake up every morning needing to hack up lots of thick mucous, or have throat pain, hoarseness, or a chronic cough, you’re not alone.
-You may think it’s the beginning of a cold, but a cold doesn’t continue for weeks to months without progressing into the full-blown viral symptoms.
+If you wake up every morning needing to hack up lots of thick mucous or have throat pain, hoarseness, or a chronic cough, you’re not alone.
+You may think it’s the beginning of a cold, but a cold doesn’t continue for weeks to months without progressing into full-blown viral symptoms.

 Instead, these symptoms are the beginnings of the most common throat problem sleep apnea sufferers face.
 And as I explain below, without understanding why this occurs, it can be one of the hardest problems to treat.

-Beware of the “vacuum effect”
+Beware of the “vacuum effect.”

 People with obstructive sleep apnea are more prone to breathing problems at night due to partial or total collapse of one or more areas of the entire upper airway, from the nose to the tongue.
-It’s usually worse when on your back, since the tongue can fall back more in this position.
-During deep sleep, your muscles naturally relax and you’ll be more susceptible to breathing stoppages.
+It’s usually worse when on your back since the tongue can fall back more in this position.
+During deep sleep, your muscles naturally relax, and you’ll be more susceptible to breathing stoppages.

-Although people generally attribute throat mucous to post-nasal drip, in most cases there’s nothing dripping down the back of the throat.
+Although people generally attribute throat mucous to post-nasal drip, in most cases, there’s nothing dripping down the back of the throat.
 It’s actually coming from your stomach.
 However, in some cases, since your stomach juices can reach your nose, it can cause nasal congestion and inflammation, which can aggravate tongue and soft palate collapse by creating a vacuum effect downstream.
 Ultimately, it’s a vicious cycle.

 Chronic acid and other irritating substances lingering in your throat can have other detrimental effects.
-One recent study showed that chronic acid exposure can numb or deaden the protective chemoreceptors in your throat.
+One recent study showed that chronic acid exposure could numb or deaden the protective chemoreceptors in your throat.
 These are sensors that detect any acid in the throat to prevent aspiration of your stomach contents into your lungs.
 If these chemoreceptors sense any acid in your throat, a feedback signal is sent to the brain, causing you to wake up so that you can swallow.
-This is what’s called a reflux arousal.
+This is what’s called reflux arousal.

 Treating reflux for good